HL7/VhDir/pages/_includes/vhdir-location-intro.md

     1. AcceptingPatients (1.1) - a value of 'true' means the location is accepting new patients, 'false' means it is not
     1. Network (0..1) - indicates whether the location is accepting new patients for a particular health provider insurance network
 1. NewPatientProfile (0..1) - a description of the type of patients the location accepts (e.g. pediatric only)
-1. AvailableTime (0..*) - indicates when the location is available, consisting of:
-    1. DaysOfWeek (0..*) - indicates the days the location is available
-    1. AllDay (0..1) - indicates whether the location is always available
-    1. AvailableStartTime (0..1) - indicates when the location opens
-    1. AvailableEndTime (0..1) - indicates when the location closes
-1. NotAvailable (0..*) - indicates when the location is not available
-    1. Description (1..1) - describes why the location is not available
-    1. During (0..1) - indicates a period of time for when the location is not available
-1. AvailabilityExceptions (0..1) - indicates any exceptions to the availablity of the location

 **Terminology**